20 Reasons to Own a Gun Safe

 Owning a gun safe can be the difference between the safety of you and your loved ones and tragedy

-People read only the bad news about guns in the media for a number of years now.
-But, the one thing you never read about is the fact that the crime rates are going down as more and more people are owning guns.
-But guns are not toys and they should be protected from accidental discharges or children getting access to them.
-This is one reason for owning a gun safe.
+People read only the bad news about guns in the media for some years now.
+But, the one thing you never learned about is the fact that the crime rates are going down as more and more people are owning guns.
+But guns are not toys, and they should be protected from accidental discharges or children getting access to them.
+This is one reason for holding a gun safe.
 However, I believe that having a gun safe is not just for that reason.
-In fact, I have come up with 19 more to go with child safety, which is what you are about to read about today.
-They might if you don’t own a gun safe persuade you to buy one or if you own one already, lend support to for your purchase when you are criticized for spending the money in owning one.
+I have come up with 19 more to go with child safety, which is what you are about to read about today.
+They might if you don’t own a gun safe persuade you to buy one or if you own one already, lend support to for your purchase when you are criticized for spending the money in holding one.

 1. Gun Safety